SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Settings

-Our benchmarking study evaluates the performance of two distinct categories of LLMs with varying parameter sizes: general-purpose and coding-specific.
+\textbf{Evaluation Models.} Our benchmarking study evaluates the performance of two distinct categories of LLMs with varying parameter sizes: general-purpose and coding-specific.
 General-purpose LLMs are designed for versatile text generation and comprehension across diverse domains, trained on extensive internet text datasets.
-Specifically, ChatGPT (gpt-35-turbo-16k)~\footnote{https://chat.openai.com}, LLaMa2-Chat-70B~\cite{llama2}, InternLM-70B~\footnote{https://internlm.intern-ai.org.cn}and InternLM2-20B are selected as the main baseline models.
+Specifically, ChatGPT (gpt-35-turbo-16k) , LLaMa2-Chat-70B~\cite{llama2}, InternLM-70B \cite{team2023internlm} and InternLM2-20B are selected as the main baseline models.
 Coding-specific LLMs are fine-tuned and optimized for programming scenarios, excelling in code generation and technical language understanding.
-In this paper, the performance analysis of Codellama-34B~\cite{codellama} and SQLCoder-34B~\footnote{https://github.com/defog-ai/sqlcoder} are provided.
+In this paper, the performance analysis of Codellama-34B~\cite{codellama} and SQLCoder-34B \cite{SQLCoder} are provided.

-\subsection{Dataset Construction}
+\section{Dataset Construction}

 We conduct a preliminary assessment of the performance of various LLMs on multiple open-source datasets.
 As depicted in Table~\ref{tab:overfit}, the performance of LLMs varies inconsistently across different datasets.
 Specifically, on the Spider dataset, Codellama-34B outperforms InternLM-70B and SQLCoder-34B, while on the Bird dataset, SQLCoder-34B surpasses InternLM-70B and Codellama-34B.
-On the one hand, there may be differences in the problem types that different LLMs excel at handling.
-On the other hand, considering that LLMs learn and train from large corpora, these findings suggest that the performance discrepancies observed could be attributed to the potential utilization of open source datasets during the fine-tuning process for coding-specific LLMs.
+The performance differences between LLMs may stem from variations in the problem types they are adept at handling.
+Furthermore, as LLMs are trained on extensive datasets, the discrepancies could be attributed to the use of open-source datasets during fine-tuning of coding-specialized LLMs.
 This poses challenges in ensuring the reliability of evaluation results obtained on these datasets.

-To address the potential overfitting of LLMs, particularly those specialized in coding tasks, and to ensure a reliable and accurate assessment of their capabilities, we construct a novel dataset, termed ``BigTable-0.2k''.
-This dataset is an extension and augmentation of the BIRD dataset, which is a recently released and widely acknowledged benchmark for evaluating Text-to-SQL parsing.
+To address the potential overfitting of LLMs, particularly those specialized in coding tasks, and to ensure a reliable and accurate assessment of their capabilities, we construct a novel dataset, termed ``BigTable''.
+This dataset is an extension and augmentation of the BIRD dataset.